Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

 books as ready for pickup.

 So we have a conditional to test actual text in the page for books whose hold status is Ready.
-When the `if status.match(/^Ready/)` succeeds, then creation of an hold record is the last statement evaluated by the if, and is also the last thing evaluated by the block, and so the record is mapped into the array being constructed and eventually assigned to books_on_hold.
+When the `if status.match(/^Ready/)` succeeds, then creation of a hold record is the last statement evaluated by the if, and is also the last thing evaluated by the block, and so the record is mapped into the array being constructed and eventually assigned to books_on_hold.

 When the if test fails because a book is not `Ready`, it actually produces a nil.
-So we are mapping a sequence OnHoldRecords and nils into an array.
+So we are mapping a sequence of OnHoldRecords and nils into an array.

 doc.css(...) makes a sequence, but it doesn't respond to map, so we first make it an array with `.to_a`.
 But note we say compact_map, not map.
 We could